mrsimoes/hlnsync/README.md

 When xxHash is selected, files match only if they also have the same size.

-Invoking `lnsync32` or `lnsync64` selects the 32-bit and the 64-bit version of the xxHash, respectively, while keeping `lnsync-[0-9]+.db` as the file hash database location.
-Otherwise the two commands work the same. `lnsync` is equivalent to `lnsync32`.
+Invoking `hlnsync32` or `hlnsync64` selects the 32-bit and the 64-bit version of the xxHash, respectively, while keeping `hlnsync-[0-9]+.db` as the file hash database location.
+Otherwise the two commands work the same. `hlnsync` is equivalent to `hlnsync32`.

 External hashing functions are supported: `--external-hasher=<EXECUTABLE>`.
 The should take as single argument a file path and print out (in decimal) a 64-bit unsigned integer hash value.
-The file hash location is set to `lnsync-external-[0-9]+.db`.
+The file hash location is set to `hlnsync-external-[0-9]+.db`.

-Finally, the `lnsync-nopreset` entry point requires explicitly selecting the hashing function.
+Finally, the `hlnsync-nopreset` entry point requires explicitly selecting the hashing function.

 ## Files, File Paths, and Hard Links
 On most current file systems, the same _file_ may be reached via multiple _file paths_, also called _aliases_, or _hard links_.
 If there is a single hard link to a file, removing that link deletes the file.

-`lnsync` operates on files, not file paths.
+`hlnsync` operates on files, not file paths.
 E.g., if a file has two hard links, it does not count as a duplicate.

 ### Ignored File System Objects
 Files which cannot be read are skipped.
 File ownership and permissions are otherwise ignored.